 The Import Macros command in the File menu lets you select a saved macro file and imports the macros it contains.
 Hold the Option key down to select this menu item.
-Macros imported this way could trigger immediately, so import the macros disabled unless you completely trust the source of the macros.
+Macros imported this way could trigger immediately, so use this command only if you completely trust the source of the macros.